 Yes.
-Ask us for a copy by calling Customer Service at the number at the bottom of this page.
+Ask us for a free copy by calling Customer Service at the number at the bottom of this page.
+You may also send a letter, email or fax to us.
+Refer to Chapter 2 for Appeals and Grievances contact information.